Why I became a Professional Scrum MasterKENMEUGNE Romuald - Coach Agile et Formateur Officiellement Accrédité

 - #6 Better salary expectation: just google it and see by yourself how Agile or Srcum certifications can increase your salary.
 Also some reports tell that it is the 6th certification with a big salary.

 Please feel free to take one of our course to achieve your certification.
 You can contact us for any preoccupation.
 If you are a member of the ScrummasterCameroon on facebook or of the Scrum Master Cameroon linkedin group you can get a reduction.
 It is also possible for students.
-We propose 4 courses :
+We propose these courses :

 - Créer des équipes Scrum multi fonctionnelles grâce aux modèle orbital – à l’échelle de votre organisation - 22 décembre 2022